antoineschieb/deep_learning_challenge/README.md

 This project uses the `poetry` package manager.
 The requirements can be found in `pyproject.toml`

 # How to run the code
-## Training and testing on the available data
+## Training and testing a new model on the challenge data
 For the sake of simplicty, training the model on the available data can be done directly in a notebook.

-1) Locate the dataset folder which should contain the `class1`,`class2`,`class3`,`class4` subfolders and set the following environment variable:
+1) Locate the dataset folder which contains the `class1`,`class2`,`class3`,`class4` subfolders at its root.
-    `export DATA_ROOT = /path/to/folder/`
+2) Edit the first cell of the `train_test.ipynb` notebook and change the environment variable `%env DATA_ROOT=/path/to/data/`
-2) Run the `train_test.ipynb` notebook.
+3) Run the whole notebook

-## Testing the model on any other image
+## Testing a trained model on any image
-You can also run the model on any other image.
+You can also run the model on the challenge data, or any other image.
 1) Ensure that the trained weights `mlp.pth` are located at the root of this project.
 2) Run python classify_image.py /path/to/any/other/image.tif
+3) The program will output the predicted class

 # Author